miykael/atlasreader/paper/paper.md

 atlases, without any restriction to their preferred software package, to create publication-ready output figures and tables that contain relevant information about the peaks and clusters extent of each ROI.
-To our knowledge, providing atlas information about the full extent of a cluster (i.e. the amount of overlap between the ROI and atlas regions) is a new feature that, so far, is not available in any other comparable neuroimaging software package.
+To our knowledge, providing atlas information about the full extent of a cluster, i.e. over which atlas regions does a ROI extent, is a new feature that is not available in any other, comparable neuroimaging software package.

-Executing AtlasReader on an MRI image will lead to the creation of the following four kinds of outputs:
+Executing AtlasReader on an MRI image will lead to the creation of the following four outputs:

 1. An **overview figure** showing the ROIs throughout the whole brain at once (see Figure 1).